mahady-manana/betatuto-docs/HowTo/react/00-Introduction.md

 ## Introduction

-Welcome to our React.js Tutorials - How To Guide!
-In this guide, we'll walk you through the basics of using React to build dynamic and interactive user interfaces for web applications.
+Welcome to our React.js Tutorials!
+In this How To Guide, we'll walk you through the basics of using React to build dynamic and interactive user interfaces for web applications.
 Whether you're a beginner just starting out with React or an experienced developer looking to brush up on your skills, this guide has something for you.

 ## What is React?